cloudmesh-community/hid-sp18-520/tutorial/puppetv1.md

 mid size organizations [@hid-sp18-523-mono].

-`pe.conf` configuration file needs to be specified in order to install Puppet Enterprise in text mode.
+`pe.conf` configuration file will be opened in editor to configure values.
 This file contains parameters and values for installing, upgrading and configuring Puppet.

 Some important parameters that can be specified in `pe.conf` file are